stevekinney/react-typescript/content/Built-in helpers for typing children in React.md

 };
 ````

-You also have `React.ComponentPropsWithoutRef`, which you could use as follows:
+You also have `React.ComponentPropsWithoutRef`, which you could—and we will—use as follows:

 ````tsx
 type ButtonProps = React.ComponentPropsWithoutRef<'button'>;